bbatsov/projectile/README.md

 external tools could speed up some task substantially and the tools are available, Projectile will leverage them.

 This library provides easy project management and navigation.
-The concept of a project is pretty basic - just a folder containing some special file (e.g. a VCS marker or a project descriptor file).
-Currently `git`, `mercurial`, `darcs` and `bazaar` repos are considered projects by default.
-So are `lein`, `maven`, `sbt`, `scons`, `rebar3` and `bundler` projects.
-If you want to mark a folder manually as a project just create an empty `.projectile` file in it.
+The concept of a project is pretty basic - just a folder containing some special file (e.g. a VCS marker or a project descriptor file like `pom.xml` or `Gemfile`).
+Projectile will auto-detect pretty much every popular project type out of the box and you can easily extend it with additional project types.

 Here are some of Projectile's features: